 A competent waste management consultant will help you recycle plastic waste that would have ended up in a landfill or dispose of it in a way that meets the local and state laws and regulations.
 Your consultant will also help you identify opportunities for closed or open loop recycling options in your business.
 In closed-loop recycling, products are used for the same use.
 For example, soft drinks are repacked in previously used soft drinks bottles.
 In open loop recycling, waste is recycled into materials of lower value.

-While it’s commendable to have a corporate strategy that’s geared towards plastic waste reduction, true change will only happen when business entities and individuals work together.
+While it’s commendable to have a corporate strategy that’s geared towards plastic waste reduction, and only using plastic when needed or bought in bulk from places like SimplyPlastics.com, true change will only happen when business entities and individuals work together.
 Have conversations with your suppliers and customers on the need to reduce plastic wastes.
 Make sure that all your employees are aware of and embrace the green practices you are implementing.